SasView/sasview.github.io/faq.md

 ### Is there a SasView Manual?

 *   If you really want to chop down a tree then you can print a [PDF download](/downloads/SasViewDocumentation_4.2.2.pdf) of the full documentation package for version 4.2.2.
-*   Otherwise we would suggest you just visit our [online documentation](/documentation)!
+*   Otherwise we would recommend that you just visit our extensive [online documentation](/documentation)!
+This is the same documentation shipped with each release of SasView.

 ### Do I need to install Python/C++ or any compilers before I install SasView?